NEWS, PUBLICATIONS & THE IOCC SERIES OF CONGRESSES

 IOCC (INTERNATIONAL ORCHID CONSERVATION CONGRESSES)

 Started in 2000, this series of congresses brings together orchid conservationists from around the world.
-The next congress (IOCC8) will be held in Perth, Western Australia - we hope that this will take place in 2023 or 2024, but this will depend on the covid situation.
+The next congress (IOCC8) will be held in Perth, Western Australia from 11 to 16 September, 2024.